I Can't Wait (Stevie Nicks song)

-"I Can't Wait" is a song by American singer-songwriter Stevie Nicks from her third solo studio album Rock a Little (1985).
-Written by Nicks, Rick Nowels, and Eric Pressly, the song was released as the album's lead single in Australia, the United Kingdom and Ireland, and as the second single in the United States and Germany.
+"I Can't Wait" is a 1985 song by American singer-songwriter Stevie Nicks, from her third solo studio album, Rock a Little.
+Written by Nicks, Rick Nowels, and Eric Pressly, the song was released on October 28, 1985, as the album's lead single in Australia, and in January 1986 in the United Kingdom and Ireland.
+In the United States, it was released in February 1986 as the second single after "Talk to Me".

+The single was a Top 20 hit in Australia and the United States.
+In the United Kingdom, "I Can't Wait" peaked at no. 54 and became Nicks' first singles chart entry since 1981, and only the second single of her solo career to chart there.
+A 1991 re-release peaked slightly higher at no. 47 in the UK.
+The music video, directed by Marty Callner, featured appearances from Nicks' brother, back-up singers Sharon Celani and Lori Perry, and Mick Fleetwood.

 Background

 "I Can't Wait" was recorded in 1985 at The Village studio in West Los Angeles and was written by Nicks, Rick Nowels, and Eric Pressly.
 The song was produced by Nowels and Jimmy Iovine, who had worked with Nicks since her 1981 Bella Donna album but later left the Rock a Little project.

 Nicks explained the song in depth in the liner notes of her 1991 compilation album Timespace: The Best of Stevie Nicks:

 "To understand this song, you sort of have to let yourself go a little crazy.
 Love is blind, it never works out, but you just have to have it.
 I think this was about the most exciting song that I had ever heard.
 My friend, Rick, whom I had known since I was 18 and he was 13, brought over this track with this incredible percussion thing, and gave it to me asking me if I would listen to it and consider writing a song for it.
 I listened to the song once, and pretended not to be that knocked out, but the second Rick left, I ran in my little recording studio and wrote 'I Can't Wait.'
 It took all night, and I think it is all about how electric I felt about this music.
 And that night, that SATURDAY night, Rick and I went into a BIG studio and recorded it.
 I sang it only once, and have never sung it since in the studio.
 Some vocals are magic and simply not able to beat.
 So I let go of it, as new to me as it was; but you know, now when I hear it on the radio, this incredible feeling comes over me, like something really incredible is about to happen."